Do You Think in Words?

 She added: “Maybe you say ‘communism’ and I simultaneously see images of Marx, Lenin, the hammer and sickle, Republicans yelling, the whole entirety of McCarthyism.
 That entire time, I’m also feeling a snapshot of every emotion I’ve ever had about those images at once.
 If I’m trying to make a decision, it’s like seeing all the steps play out at once as multiple, wordless movies and then I just go with the scenario I like best.
 I guess you could say forming words slows down the whole process and gives order to the chaos.”

 As I read this, I am hearing words in my head telling me that this is unbelievable!
 A mind without words knocking around inside on a near-constant basis!
 So, obviously, we now ask you, reader: Do you think in words?
 How do you experience your own thoughts?
-Perhaps you are hearing words—or not!—at this very moment!
+Perhaps you are hearing words—or not!—at this very moment.
 Let us know below.